ljwagerfield/riak-event-store/README.md

 -   Guarantee 1: The earliest occurrence of an event within the log is guaranteed to be in correct causal order.

--   Guarantee 2: Values are size-bounded.
+-   Guarantee 2: All values are size-bounded.

+-   Guarantee 3: All `tail` values have a fixed size; these represent the vast majority.

 -   Trade-off: Event duplicates may occur.
 Later events must be ignored when replaying the log; only the earliest event has the correct order guarantee.